Member Legal Services Tel (213) 739-8282 Fax (213) 480-7724 Mar. 14, 2016 (revised)

 Q 6.
 Is NAR's prohibition against conditional offers of compensation a new policy?

-A No. NAR's policy prohibiting conditional offers of compensation is not new, but until recently it has just been a little hidden, requiring MLSs and practitioners alike to read between the lines in order to interpret the policy.
+A No. NAR's policy prohibiting conditional offers of compensation is not new, but until 2004 it was just a little hidden, requiring MLSs and practitioners alike to read between the lines in order to interpret the policy.
 (See Question 7 below.)
 This uncertainty has created some confusion out in the field about how to handle conditional offers of compensation that have found their way into the MLS.

 Q 7.
-How has the issue of conditional offers of compensation been clarified recently?
+How has the issue of conditional offers of compensation been clarified ?

-A In addition to providing you with this nifty legal memorandum, the C.A.R.
-Model MLS Rules have been revised as of February, 2004 to expressly state that conditional offers of compensation made through the MLS violate the MLS Rules.
-This new language is set forth in C.A.R.
-Model MLS Rule 7.12, titled Unilateral Contractual Offer; Subagency Optional, and states, "The amount of compensation offered through the MLS may not contain any provision that varies the amount of compensation offered based on conditions precedent or subsequent or onany performance, activity or event."
+A The C.A.R.
+Model MLS Rules expressly state that conditional offers of compensation made through the MLS violate the MLS Rules.
+This language is set forth in C.A.R.
+Model MLS Rule 7.12, titled Unilateral Contractual Offer; Subagency Optional, and states, "The amount of compensation offered through the MLS may not contain any provision that varies the amount of compensation offered based on conditions precedent or subsequent or on any performance, activity or event."
 Furthermore, in the event a listing broker refuses to comply with this requirement in the way he or she makes an offer of compensation, the Rule also gives MLSs the authority to enforce the policy by removing the offending listing, if it should come to that.
-Again, please keep in mind that these revisions to the C.A.R.
-MLS Rules do not reflect an actual policy change but instead offer clarification on this issue.

 Q 8.Where can I find a copy of the California (C.A.R.)
 Model MLS Rules?